joost-morsink/FF-admin-module/wiki/calculator.md

 Theories are also used for calculating the [`MinimalExits`](./models/minimal_exits) for an investment option.

 Results from theory requests are not cached in the [Model cache](./model_cache).

+## Partitioning

+> Paritioning is, at the time of writing, still a work in progress.

+Partitioning is a system that splits a model into multiple entities for storage.
+Thereby optimizing network transfer and memory usage when [calculating](./calculator).